Roy Lopez (American football)

-Roy Jacob Lopez (born August 7, 1997) is an American football defensive tackle for the Houston Texans of the National Football League (NFL).
-He played college football at New Mexico State before transferring to Arizona and was drafted by the Texans in the sixth round of the 2021 NFL Draft.
+Roy Jacob Lopez (born August 7, 1997) is an American professional football nose tackle for the Detroit Lions of the National Football League (NFL).
+He played college football for the New Mexico State Aggies before transferring to the Arizona Wildcats.
+He was selected by the Houston Texans in the sixth round of the 2021 NFL draft.

 College career

 Lopez was ranked as a two–star recruit by 247Sports.com coming out of high school.
 He committed to New Mexico State on August 23, 2016.
-Lopez broke his leg in the first week of the 2019 season and returned only briefly at the end of the season.
+Lopez injured his leg in the first week of the 2019 season and returned only briefly at the end of the season.
 He was granted a fifth year of eligibility and transferred to Arizona on July 19, 2020.

 Professional career

+Houston Texans

-Lopez was drafted by the Houston Texans in the sixth round with the 195th pick of the 2021 NFL Draft on May 1, 2021.
+Lopez was drafted by the Houston Texans in the sixth round with the 195th pick of the 2021 NFL draft on May 1, 2021.
 On May 12, 2021, Lopez officially signed with the Texans.
-During a November 7, 2021 game against the Miami Dolphins, he sacked quarterback Jacoby Brissett and later recovered a fumble forced by teammate Kamu Grugier-Hill.
+During a November 7, 2021, game against the Miami Dolphins, he sacked quarterback Jacoby Brissett and later recovered a fumble forced by teammate Kamu Grugier-Hill.
 They were the first sack and first takeaway of his professional career.

+On August 29, 2023, Lopez was waived/injured by the Texans.

+Arizona Cardinals

+On September 23, 2023, Lopez was signed to the practice squad of the Arizona Cardinals, and promoted to the active roster three days later.

+Detroit Lions

+On March 11, 2025, Lopez signed a one-year, $4.65 million contract with the Detroit Lions.